recogito/tei-standoffconverter-js/README.md

 ## Why?

-Text analysis (e.g. Named Entity Recognition) typically works with plaintext, but TEI/XML documents contain structured markup that gets lost when converting to plaintext.
-When these tools identify entities or other features at specific character positions, it's difficult to map those positions back to the original TEI structure.
+Text analysis tools (e.g. for Named Entity Recognition) typically work with plaintext only.
+However, TEI/XML documents contain rich structural markup that must be stripped away before processing.
+When analysis tools identify entities or features at specific character positions in the plaintext, it's hard to map those positions back to the original TEI markup structure.

 This library:
 - Creates a linearized representation that maintains the relationship between plaintext character positions and XML markup.